 Cell Therapy.
 CAR-T treatments have faced both cost and safety challenges.
-Our engineering of proprietary booster molecules allows us to generate hundreds of doses from a single manufacturing run in our fully allogeneic CAR-T program.
+Our engineering of proprietary booster molecules allows us to potentially generate hundreds of doses from a single manufacturing run in our fully allogeneic CAR-T program.
 We believe this will lead to a significant reduction in costs to levels in the range of traditional biologic therapeutics in oncology.
 Additionally, piggyBac is intrinsically more cost effective than historical CAR-T methods as it utilizes nucleic acids, DNA and RNA produced using good manufacturing practices, or GMP, which are faster and cheaper to produce than GMP virus.
-Our focus on TSCM, first initiated in our autologous CAR-T product candidates, offers potential tolerability benefits and has demonstrated our potential ability to limit cytokine release syndrome, or CRS, and neurotoxicity that has limited the broad commercial adoption and utility of existing autologous CAR-T therapeutics.
-As a result of its tolerability profile and following discussions with the FDA, our potentially registrational Phase 2 clinical trial can be dosed on a fully outpatient basis, which we believe will also support broader adoption, if approved.
+Our focus on T{SCM}, first initiated in our autologous CAR-T product candidates, offers potential tolerability benefits and has demonstrated the potential of our approach to limit cytokine release syndrome, or CRS, and neurotoxicity that has limited the broad commercial adoption and utility of existing autologous CAR-T therapeutics.
+As a result of its tolerability profile and following discussions with the FDA, in P-BCMA-101, our first Phase 1 clinical trial in CAR-T, we were able to dose 24 patients on a fully outpatient basis, which we believe could translate to our other programs and support broader commercial adoption, if approved.

 Gene Therapy.
 PiggyBac's ability to permanently integrate into the DNA yields the potential to provide more durable responses within gene therapy for many diseases that current viral-based approaches are unable to address.
 Importantly, we believe piggyBac will drive our potential ability to deliver single treatment cures, overcoming the limitations of viral-based therapies related to tolerability and durability.
 PiggyBac in combination with AAV may enable lower dosing, thereby improving tolerability and reducing costs.
-In future product candidates, nanoparticle delivery of piggyBac will eliminate the need for AAV and may further improve tolerability and reduce cost.
-We believe these characteristics will potentially yield significant commercial advantages and confer meaningful pharmacoeconomic benefits to payors potentially resulting in broader commercial success.
+In other product candidates, nanoparticle delivery of piggyBac will eliminate the need for AAV and may further improve tolerability and reduce cost.
+We believe these characteristics will potentially yield significant commercial advantages and confer meaningful pharmacoeconomic benefits to payors potentially resulting in broader commercial adoption, if approved.